Faced with diminishing resources and increasingly higher expectations, today’s schools are confronting greater challenges than ever before.

 - Promote a culture of student achievement and success in their schools.

-Developed by Rider University’s respected and NCATE-accredited School of Education, the new Master of Arts (M.A.) and certificate options in Teacher Leadership are designed to prepare experienced teachers to assume a greater leadership role in their schools, and share their skills and knowledge while remaining active in the classroom.
+Developed by Rider University’s respected and NCATE-accredited School of Education, the Master of Arts (M.A.) and certificate options in Teacher Leadership are designed to prepare experienced teachers to assume a greater leadership role in their schools, and share their skills and knowledge while remaining active in the classroom.

 Master of Arts in Teacher Leadership • 36 credits total